-Jean Behnke is a retired Head of School, a former division head at The Tower School in Marblehead, MA and a teacher.
+Jean Behnke is the former Head of School at Crossroads Academy.
 A graduate of Westminster College in Salt Lake City, Utah, Jean holds her Ed.M. from Harvard University.
-During her thirteen-year tenure as Head of School at Crossroads Academy in Lyme, NH, Jean oversaw the implementation and integration of Core Virtues into a highly challenging and rigorous academic program.
-She was deeply impressed by the impact of Core Virtues on the formation of student character, social skills, and habits of mind that improve academic performance and understanding.
-During her time at Crossroads, Jean was responsible for two NEASC accreditations, a major capital campaign, creation of the school endowment, mapping of the school's academic and Core Virtues programs, and also served as the first female Board member of Independent School Association of Northern New England (ISANNE).
-She lives in an antique home in Marblehead, MA with her husband.
-Jim, and enjoys spending time with her daughters and their families, traveling, reading, cycling, gardening, and volunteering.
+Prior to her headship, she was a teacher and division head at the Tower School in Marblehead MA.
+During her thirteen-year tenure as Head of School (2009-2015) at Crossroads, Jean oversaw the implementation and integration of Core Virtues into a highly challenging and rigorous academic program (the Core Knowledge Sequence).
+She has been deeply impressed by the impact of Core Virtues on the formation of student character, social skills, and habits of mind that improve academic performance and understanding.
+Jean was responsible for two NEASC accreditations, a major capital campaign, creation of the school endowment, mapping of the school's academic and Core Virtues programs, and also served as the first female Board member of Independent School Association of Northern New England (ISANNE).
+She returned to Crossroads as Acting Head in 2020-2021, and retired in Spring 2021.

 John Cribb is a bestselling author who has written about subjects ranging from history to education.
+His most recent work is his novel on our sixteenth president, Old Abe (Republic Publishers, 2020).
 His previous work includes coauthoring The American Patriot’s Almanac and The Educated Child, both New York Times bestsellers; co-editing The Human Odyssey, a 3-volume world history text, and developing on-line history courses.
 He also worked as Bill Bennett’s collaborator on the New York Times #1 bestseller The Book of Virtues.
-His writing has been published in the Wall Street Journal, USA Today, the Chicago Tribune, National Review Online, and several other publications.
+His writing has been published in the Wall Street Journal, USA Today, the Chicago Tribune, National Review Online, Fox News Online and several other publications.
 During the Reagan administration, he worked at the Department of Justice, the Department of Education, and the National Endowment for the Humanities.
 He was also a co-founder of Bulletin Intelligence, a leading digital publisher of open-source intelligence briefings.A native of Spartanburg, South Carolina, he studied literature at Vanderbilt University.
 He lives in Spartanburg with his wife, Kirsten, and his daughters, Molly and Sarah.

-Kevin Ryan is the founder and Director Emeritus of the Center for the Advancement of Ethics and Character at Boston University.
+Kevin Ryan is the founder and Director Emeritus of the Center for the Advancement of Ethics and Character at Boston University, now called the Center for Character and Social Responsibility.
 A former high school English teacher, he earned a Ph.
 D. in Education and has taught on the faculties of Stanford, the University of Chicago, the Ohio State University, the University of Lisbon and Boston University.
+He was a founding member of the Board of St. Benedict's Classical Academy in Natick, MA.
 He has written twenty-two books on character formation and teacher education.
-Ryan is married with three grown children and ten grandchildren.
+His book with Karen Bohlin, Building Character in Schools, Practical Ways to Bring Moral Instruction to Life (Josse-Bass, 2003) remains a classic and is still in print.
+Kevin is married with three grown children and ten grandchildren.
 Now retired, with his wife Marilyn, he writes regular columns on education and other social issues for two publications.

-Javier Valenzuela is the founder and President of Mikros Manufacturing in Claremont, New Hampshire.
+Javier Valenzuela is the founder and President of Mikros Technologies in Claremont, New Hampshire.
 A graduate of the University of Notre Dame, Javier holds his M.S. and Sc.D. in Mechanical Engineering from the Massachusetts Institute of Technology.
 Dr. Valenzuela is a successful entrepreneur and business owner, who has at times turned his engineering expertise to the field of education.
 He is one of the founders of Crossroads Academy (1991), served for eight years on that School’s board, and is co-founder of the Core Virtues Foundation, where he serves as CVF’s Treasurer.
-Nine months of the year, Dr. Valenzuela lives and works in Hanover, New Hampshire, but in summer he and his wife, Mary Beth Klee, enjoy all water sports with family in Portsmouth, Rhode Island.

 Betsy Warren has over thirty years of experience in education, including twenty-four years at Crossroads Academy, where she was a founding teacher who helped launch the Core Virtues curriculum.
 A graduate with a B.S. in Education from Stephen F. Austin State University in Nacogdoches, Texas, Betsy worked and taught for three years at the L’Abri Fellowship in Huemoz, Switzerland, and then at high schools in Colorado and Missouri, where she particularly enjoyed coaching.
 She home-schooled her three children before becoming a founding teacher at Crossroads, then Director of the Lower School Character Education program, and Director of Admissions for thirteen years.
 She is married with three grown children, and three adorable grandsons, and enjoys hiking, cycling, skiing and volunteering at The Haven and community dinners in Lebanon, NH.

-Eileen Sweeney is the Core Virtues Foundation’s Art Director, Web Designer and Manager, and our entire staff at present!
+Eileen Sweeney is retired from work at Core Virtues.
 A graduate of St. Mary’s College in South Bend, Indiana, Eileen holds a B.F.A with a concentration in photography.
-She was the owner of Heirloom Portraits and did professional photography for many years before pursuing graduate work in Web Design.
+She was the owner of Heirloom Portraits and did professional photography for many years before pursuing her graduate work in Web Design.
 Eileen developed the first Core Virtues website, and has contributed to numerous websites, designs for electronic newsletters, and marketing brochures.
 Eileen is a passionate quilter, and teaches courses in Custom Longarm Quilting.
 She lives with her husband Morgan in Michigan.